 The Covid-19 pandemic has made physical therapy visits more difficult.
 Amidst fear of Covid, most people feel it’s better to endure a little pain and discomfort than to visit their therapist.
-As a result, many physical therapy patients and practitioners are opting for home-based remote physical therapy.
+As a result, many virtual physical therapy patients and practitioners are opting for home-based remote physical therapy.

 But is telemedicine effective for physical therapy?
 Is telehealth software worth it for physical therapists?